 07 of 10

 This goes without saying, perhaps, but weapons of all kinds are banned from Six Flags theme parks.
-Knives, guns, mace, pepper spray, and explosives are all outlawed.
+Knives, guns and ammunition, mace, pepper spray, and explosives are all outlawed.

 08 of 10